aaronfreed/aaronfreed.github.io/README.md

 * ***Tempus Irae Redux*** (2020-present, forthcoming): maps, music, sound, scripting, writing, soundtrack mastering<
    * [Get the original *Tempus Irae* here](http://nardo.bungie.org/alephone.php)
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6nVJdLAfq0ZxS6WRv0bC3Fe)
-   * <span class="hyphens: auto;" lang="en-us">I didn&rsquo;t contribute to the original *Tempus Irae* but have been involved in *Redux*&rsquo;s development since it started in roughly May 2020. *Redux* isn&rsquo;t a straight remaster but more of a modern update; since it significantly changes several levels, players may find it interesting to play both.
+   * I didn&rsquo;t contribute to the original *Tempus Irae* but have been involved in *Redux*&rsquo;s development since it started in roughly May 2020. *Redux* isn&rsquo;t a straight remaster but more of a modern update; since it significantly changes several levels, players may find it interesting to play both.
 It also isn&rsquo;t planned to supersede the original *Tempus Irae*; the latter&rsquo;s original Aleph One release will continue to be available on Nardo&rsquo;s website after we release *Redux*.
-We entered a limited beta test in October 2023 and presently aim to release the game in mid-2024 (it might be out by now if I hadn&rsquo;t had a sudden bout of madness and decided to compose several original songs for it).</span>
+We entered a limited beta test in October 2023 and presently aim to release the game in mid-2024 (it might be out by now if I hadn&rsquo;t had a sudden bout of madness and decided to compose several original songs for it).
-* <span class="hyphens: auto;" lang="en-us">***Where Monsters Are in Dreams*** (2019-present, forthcoming): maps, music, sound, scripting, soundtrack mastering, writing, graphics, codirector *(alongside **CryoS** and **hypersleep**)*</span>
+* ***Where Monsters Are in Dreams*** (2019-present, forthcoming): maps, music, sound, scripting, soundtrack mastering, writing, graphics, codirector *(alongside **CryoS** and **hypersleep**)*
    * [Website](http://bighouse.bungie.org/wmaid/)
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6kB_7qLbTdgia1hiNOoYmEz)
-   * <span class="hyphens: auto;" lang="en-us">A perpetually in-development scenario (I believe its development stretches back at least as far as 2001).
+   * A perpetually in-development scenario (I believe its development stretches back at least as far as 2001).
 Hypersleep and CryoS are two of the main forces behind *Apotheosis X*; the three of us have recently recommitted to finally finishing this monster (pun intended) and have a detailed, step-by-step roadmap to do so.
-We&rsquo;re hoping for a late 2024/early 2025 release, but we&rsquo;ve overshot so many estimates that it&rsquo;s become a running gag, so take that with not just a grain or even a boulder of salt but in fact an entire salt mine.</span>
+We&rsquo;re hoping for a late 2024/early 2025 release, but we&rsquo;ve overshot so many estimates that it&rsquo;s become a running gag, so take that with not just a grain or even a boulder of salt but in fact an entire salt mine.
 * ***Return to Marathon* Chapter 2** (2023-present, forthcoming): maps, music, sound, scripting, graphics
    * [*Return to Marathon* website](http://bighouse.bungie.org/rtm/)
    * [*Return to Marathon* Chapter 1](https://citadel.lhowon.org/scenarios/return-to-marathon/)